gflex/tta/README.md

 Due to the needed time for actual bootstrap process, service might need some time to start.
 During that time you may see `502 Bad Gateway` error.
 Try refreshing in couple of minutes.

-Destroing everything including the built infra is as easy as:
+Destroying everything including the built infra is as easy as:
 `terraform destroy`